emca-it/ITRS-Log-Analytics-7.x/01-00-00-Introduction/01-00-00-Introduction.md

 ![](/media/media/image2_js.png)

-Energy Logserver project was created to centralize events of all IT areas in the organization.
+ITRS Log Analytics project was created to centralize events of all IT areas in the organization.
 We focused on creating a tool that functionality is most expected by IT departments.
 Because an effective licensing model has been applied, the solution can be implemented in